cb0806151/cbh-mancala/README.md

 - figure out how to randomize starting turns
 - add in extra turn when you score a point
 - add in take-opposite-house rule
+- start work on contract layer
+- decide on file naming convention
+- decide on using semicolons or not

 </p>
 </details>